Our School is like a family, and like all families, it needs to have some routines.

 3. Snacks: A piece of fresh fruit may be brought to school to eat during the morning break.
 Nuts, sweets and other snacks must not be brought into school.

 4. Packed Lunches - Packets of whole nuts must never be brought to school (even as part of a packed lunch) because of the risk of choking and severe allergic reaction in some pupils.
-Fruit juices and fizzy drinks is also not allowed because of the risk of tooth decay and unhealthy sugars.
+Fruit juices and fizzy drinks are also not allowed because of the risk of tooth decay and unhealthy sugars.

 5. Toys: Children can bring a small named toy to school .
 However games should otherwise not be brought to school except on special occasions or when authorised by a teacher.